-The Cheapest Audemars Piguet Pieces in 2020
+The Cheapest Audemars Piguet Watch in 2022

 Watch & Bullion5 April 2020 | 5 min read

-So with that, check out our review below for the cheapest pieces the 3 entry level lines of Audemars Piguet range.
+So with that, check out our review below for the cheapest pieces the 3 entry-level lines of Audemars Piguet range.
 Let’s get into it!

 Audmars Piguet Prices: Entry Level

 Audemars Piguet Royal Oak Selfwinding

 Moving along the Royal Oak range we actually come to the baseline piece of the entire collection, the Royal Oak Selfwinding.
 Whereas the Offshore Diver has the classic tilt towards underwater ruggedness, the Selfwinding is more of an everyman’s sport watch exemplified by the steel bracelet over the rubber strap.

 Recently updated in 2019, this model* of the Selfwinding has some really powerful features under the case thanks to one of AP’s newer movements, the 4302 caliber.
 Now operating at 4hz and holding a 70-hour power reserve, the Selfwinding has a cleaner feel than the Offshore collection with a large face despite its smaller 41mm size.

 When it comes to cost, the Selfwinding starts at $22,800 directly from AP’s website.
 Given the large demand and low supply, it’s unlikely you’ll get an AP at this price direct or from an AD, so expect to pay much more in reality.

 As we see with a lot of high-end watches in 2022, because of the limited supply from manufacturers directly, the pre-owned market gets massively inflated.
 You’re unlikely to find a Selfwinding for less than $30,000, and in fact, if you want good quality, you’ll be nearer to $35,000.